tengge1/ShadowEditor/README.md

 3. Set scene transform.
 4. How to popup a window when click an object: https://gitee.com/tengge1/ShadowEditor/issues/I3APGI
 5. You can enable `https` in the `config.toml`.
+6. Add event in the mobile browser to the script: `onTouchStart`, `onTouchEnd`, `onTouchMove`.
+7. Upgrade `three.js` to the newest version, and may cause a lot of bugs.
+8. Add VR event to the script: `onVRConnected`, `onVRDisconnected`, `onVRSelectStart`, `onVRSelectEnd`.
+9. VR all-in-one handle controller supports, for example: htc vive.
+10. Fix the bug of deleting script.

 ## v0.5.10 has Released